redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 # Welcome to Redwood, Part II: Redwood's Revenge

-Part I of the tutorial was a huge success!
+Part 1 of the tutorial was a huge success!
 It introduced hundreds (maybe thousands?) of developers to what Redwood could do to make web development in the Javascript ecosystem a delight.
 But that was just the beginning.

 If you read the README [closely](https://github.com/redwoodjs/redwood#technologies) you may have seen a few technologies that we didn't touch on at all in the first tutorial: [Storybook](https://storybook.js.org/) and [Jest](https://jestjs.io/) to name a couple.
 In reality, these have been core to the very idea of Redwood from the beginning—an improvement to the entire experience of developing a web application.